Complexity Framework For Forbidden Subgraphs V: Beyond Simple Graphs: Abstract

 \section{Abstract}

-We take the recently-introduced C123-framework, for the study of (simple) graph problems restricted to inputs specified by the omission of some finite set of subgraphs, to more general graph problems possibly involving multiedges and self-loops.
+We continue the study of the recently-introduced C123-framework, for (simple) graph problems restricted to inputs specified by the forbidding of some finite set of subgraphs, to more general graph problems possibly involving multiedges and self-loops.
 We study specifically the problems {\sc Multigraph Matching Cut}, {\sc Multigraph $d$-Cut} and {\sc Partially Reflexive Stable Cut} in this connection.
+The last may be seen as a Surjective Homomorphism problem to a path $P_3$ in which both leaves are looped while the interior vertex is loopless.
+We consider also another family of Surjective Homomorphism problems to a cycle in which only one vertex is loopless.

-When one forbids a single (simple) subgraph, these problems exhibit the same complexity behaviour as C123-problems, but on finite sets of forbidden subgraphs, the classification appears more complex.
-While {\sc Multigraph Matching Cut} and {\sc Multigraph $d$-Cut} are C123-problems, already {\sc Partially Reflexive Stable Cut} fails to be.
-This is witnessed by forbidding as subgraphs both $C_3$ and $H_1$.
+When one forbids a single (simple) subgraph, our first three problems exhibit the same complexity behaviour as C123-problems, but on finite sets of forbidden subgraphs, the classification appears more complex.
+While {\sc Multigraph Matching Cut} and {\sc Multigraph $d$-Cut} have the same classification as C123-problems, already {\sc Partially Reflexive Stable Cut} fails to have.
+This is witnessed by forbidding as subgraphs both $C_3$ and $H_1$ (which puts {\sc Partially Reflexive Stable Cut} in P).
 Indeed, the difference of behaviour occurs only around pendant subdivisions of nets and pendant subdivisions of $H_1$.
 We examine this area in close detail.

+Our other Surjective Homomorphism, ostensibly somewhat similar to {\sc Partially Reflexive Stable Cut}, behaves very differently when the input is restricted to some class that is $H$-subgraph-free.
+For example, it is solvable in polynomial time on any class of bounded degree.
+Also, its hardness will never be preserved under any form of edge subdivision.